 All the models that scored 7 out of 10 in our noise cancellation testing offer active noise cancellation, but don't provide top end performance in that regard.
 These models include the TaoTronics TT-BH22US, the Beats Studio3, the Sony XB950N1 Extra Bass, and the Sennheiser HD 4.50.
 Overall these models block out more noise than models without active noise cancellation, but let at least some muffled version of most conversations that occur in their direct vicinity.
 This level of performance is likely plenty for people who will also be listening to music with their headphones, as conversational tones will be quiet enough that you likely won't notice them.
 However, if you plan to use the noise cancellation feature without musical accompaniment, you may want to consider the high end Sony and Bose models.

-The worst scoring model that offers active noise cancellation was the Mpow H5, which earned a 6 out of 10.
+The worst scoring model that offers active noise cancellation is the Mpow H5, which earned a 6 out of 10.
 Considering the low price, we were surprised that it offered active noise cancellation at all.
 In our testing, it was much more adept at drowning out some of the background noise than models without active noise cancellation but was clearly inferior to the other models that offer the same feature.

 All of the following models do not have active noise cancellation.
 The best of these passive sound mufflers are the Bose SoundLink Wireless II and the Audio-Technica ATH-DSR7BT, both of which scored 5 out of 10.
 While these models are a significant step down from the active noise cancellers, they have deep ear cups that offer a decent degree of protection for outside sound.
 You'll definitely hear everything that happens around you when wearing these headphones, but it will likely be muffled enough that your brain can ignore.
 Overall they're about even to wearing some of those orange earmuffs you might use when mowing the lawn.